 2014 – President Vladimir Putin visits Brazil for the VI BRICS Summit (July 14)

-2015 – Meeting of BRICS Ministers of Foreign Affairs in New York, on the sidelines of the 70th Annual Session of the United Nations General Assembly (September 29)
+2014 – Meeting of Foreign Affairs Ministers of the BRICS on the sidelines of the 69th United Nations General Assembly Session (New York, September 29)

 2016 – 23rd BASIC Ministerial Meeting on Climate Change (Morroco, October 17)